icy/pacapt/tests/README.md

 ## Notes on writing test cases

 1. To specify a list of container images, use `im image [image]...`;
-1. Each test case has its own temporary file to store all output;
+1. Each `im` instruction has its own temporary file to store all output;
 1. Multiple uses of `test.in` is possible, and all results are appended to test's temporary file.
 If we want to clear the contents of this output please use `in clear`;